These fall fantasy books will make you want to curl up in a cozy sweater with a hot drink.

 She also meets Morgan.
 But trying to date in the middle of a supernatural crisis is not easy.
 And it will test Hannah’s limits.

 This is one of my favourite duologies!
-The magical, fantastical elements are developed really well.
-And pacing of the plot will keep you hooked.
+The magical, fantastical elements are developed well.
+And the pacing of the plot will keep you hooked.

 29. An Enchantment of Ravens by Margaret Rogerson